Programme area: | Climate Change Mitigation and Adaptation |

 MAB KPR encompasses a unique network of ecosystems with great geological diversity and biodiversity and also a rich heritage.
 It contains 10 Natura 2000 sites, natural values (NV) and 5 ecologically important sites (EPO), UNESCO and Ramsar site.
 KP PPJ borders with MAB KPR in the municipality of Pivka and comprises a protected area of intermittent lakes, 2 N2k, 3 EPO and 117 NV.
 The areas between N2k and other nature conservation areas are extremely important from the point of ensuring the connectivity, integrity and overall coherence of the N2k network.

-Biodiversity and nature protection plays a crucial role in the fight against climate change (CC).
+Biodiversity and nature protection plays a crucial role in the fight against climate change.
 Healthy and resilient ecosystems have a greater ability to mitigate climate change.
 Wetlands are the world’s most efficient carbon sinking habitats per unit area.
 Active storage, binding of CO2 in soil and biomass, reduction of emissions are also characteristic for meadows (EU,2010; BF,2019).

 Climate change has become the biggest threat to natural heritage sites in the last 10 years (IUCN,2020) and ecosystems in MAB KPR and KP PPJ are not an exception.